gdsotirov/hr_schema/db/data/README.md

+﻿# HR Schema database data directory

-﻿This directory contains initial data for some tables.
+This directory contains initial data sets for some tables.